-- The engine coolant temperature gauge will move to the red (hot) area. - The () indicator light will illuminate.
+- The engine coolant temperature gauge will move to the red (hot) area - The service engine soon indicator light will illuminate.

 If the engine reaches a preset over-temperature condition, the engine will automatically switch to alternating cylinder operation.
 Each disabled cylinder acts as an air pump and cools the engine.
+302